yegor256/at/README.md

 [3.22] In tests for thread-safety, utilize all available CPUs.

-[3.23] Run all tests with no Internet connection, they must pass.
+[3.23] Run all tests with no Internet connection; they must pass.

 [3.24] Don't assert on the details of errors.